Porn star's lawyer: Stormy was 'threatened' to keep alleged affair with Trump secret

 The story has continued to gain momentum ever since the Wall Street Journal reported in January that Trump's longtime personal attorney had arranged a $130,000 hush money payment to Daniels shortly before the 2016 presidential election.

-Trump spokespersons have said that he denies Daniel's allegations of an affair, and Cohen has said that he was never directly or indirectly reimbursed by Trump for the payment.
+Trump spokespersons have said that he denies Daniels' allegations of an affair, and Trump's lawyer, Michael Cohen, has said that he was never directly or indirectly reimbursed by Trump for the payment.

 One of the outstanding questions that Aventatti wants answered is what role, if any, Trump played in arranging the payment to Daniels.
 A nonpartisan watchdog group called Common Cause has filed a complaint with the Federal Election Commission about the payoff arguing that it amounted to an unreported in-kind campaign contribution, which would be a violation of campaign finance laws.

 "Did [Trump] have anything to do with this payment?"
-Aventatti asked.
+Avenatti asked.
 "Did he reimburse Mr. Cohen?
 Did he have a surrogate reimburse Mr. Cohen?"

-If the contract is upheld, Daniels stands to face a $1,000,000 penalty for every breach of the nondisclosure agreement, but Aventatti said that he does not think that any court will uphold the terms.
+If the contract is upheld, Daniels stands to face a $1 million penalty for every breach of the nondisclosure agreement, but Aventatti said that he does not think that any court will uphold the terms.

 "If the plan by Mr. Cohen and the administration is that they're going to pursue millions of dollars of damages against a private citizen who wants to exercise her First Amendment right, bring it," Aventatti said.
 "That's our position.
 Bring it.
 Because our position is that the agreement was never signed."